 Whether you’re a buyer or seller, you’re building or managing your own custom point-to-point integrations.
 Creating this integration environment is not only challenging, but it’s expensive.

 If you’re new to EDI and are trying to start doing business with a number of trading partners, you need to build individual integrations out to each partner.
-Or, if you’re EDI implementation is already set up and you’re simply trying to add a new trading partner or transaction, that too will require a new custom point-to-point integration to be built.
+Or, if your EDI implementation is already set up and you’re simply trying to add a new trading partner or transaction, that too will require a new custom point-to-point integration to be built.
 What are the chances that the trading partner you’re trying to connect with will be ready to go when you are?
 The odds are pretty low.

 When you’re setting up a new EDI integration, you’re often at the mercy of your trading partner.
 What’s really challenging is the communication between organizations, and lining up schedules so that the company and supplier can actually start trading data.
 Traditionally, for every connection you build, a human being on either end has to run tests to make sure the data is transmitted correctly.
 Whether you’re trying to coordinate connection testing or send an initial EDI test transaction, this process can take weeks or months of going back and forth.